 Her recent art works explore natural and man made environmental issues in the Kingdom of Tonga mainly in the Ha’apai Island group.
 Themes include the devastating effects of Tropical Cyclone Ian and the resulting rise in sea levels.

-Vea lives with her partner, 4 year old son and baby in South Auckland, New Zealand.
+Vea lives with her family in South Auckland, New Zealand.

 2014 Tonga ‘I Onopooni: Tonga Contemporary, Pataka Museum, Porirua

 Tongan to the Bone, OTARAcube, Auckland (joint installation with Emily Mafile’o)